 More recently Psylobybin, MDMA, Ketamine and DMT have shown great therapeutic potential for many mental illnesses and the terminally ill.
 There are ongoing studies in multiple countries examining the efficacy of these medicines and the best treatment protocols, and hopefully these medicines will be available in Australia soon.

-You’re about to go on a great journey through your consciousness and the multiverse - preparation is key.
+You’re about to go on a great journey through your body, your consciousness and the multiverse - preparation is key.
 You should be aware of the importance of set (mindset) and setting (the environment and shaman/facilitator).
 Unless you’ve had significant experience with medicine work, work with a shaman/facilitator or have a sitter.

 Do some research on the medicine you’re using, including physical sensations and duration, so you know what to expect.
 Be sure to check for any contraindications, especially when working with an MAOI (such as Ayahuasca), Iboga or MDMA.